Upper School Curriculum Guide

 THE CEDAR STREET DANCE COMPANY

 Cedar Street is an audition-based student dance company composed of the most serious and dedicated dancers at Rye Country Day School.
 The company performs a variety of repertoire and values technique, passion, hard work, expression, and creativity.
 Members serve as ambassadors of the RCDS dance program and work together to enhance the community through dance and performance.
 Cedar Street works to bring attention to the artistry and athleticism of dance.
-Cedar Street meets twice a week, for an hour and a half, and is divided into three seasons corresponding with the sports seasons (although not required, it is encouraged that company members commit to all three seasons).
+Cedar Street meets twice a week, for two hours, and is divided into three seasons corresponding with the sports seasons (although not required, it is encouraged that company members commit to all three seasons).
 Dancers perform in a variety of capacities such as special programs, community meetings, events, fairs, and concerts.
-Each season culminates in the following:
+Formal performances include: